diku-dk/ap-e2024-pub/week3/README.md

 lInteger :: Parser Integer
 ```

-that parses integers according to the grammar above (that is, one or
+that parses (non-negative) integers according to the grammar above
-more decimal digits).
+(that is, one or more decimal digits).

 To start, let us not worry about whitespace or similar complexities.